 Taking part in a research trial is completely voluntary, and you’ll be given plenty of time to decide if it’s right for your child.

 Follow-up after treatment usually involves regular visits to the hospital outpatients department, with scans and urine tests as necessary.
-For children who have had chemotherapy and/or radiotherapy, more specialised tests may be carried out.
-For example, hearing tests, kidney and heart function tests, and checking hormone levels.
-These will be repeated until your child has grown up.
+For children who have had chemotherapy and/or radiotherapy, more specialised tests – for example, hearing tests, kidney and heart function tests, and checking hormone levels – may also be carried out.
+These will be repeated until your child is grown up.

 If you have specific concerns about your child’s condition and treatment, it’s best to discuss them with your child’s doctor, who knows their situation in detail.